 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure

-While everyone has heard of the famous Inca Trail, many don’t realize that there are also a number of alternative treks in Cusco that are just as beautiful (if not more), just as historically significant, and just as worth the journey as a trip to Machu Picchu itself.
+While everyone has heard of the famous Inca Trail, many don’t realize that there are also a number of alternative hikes in Cusco that are just as beautiful (if not more), just as historically significant and rich with archaeological sites, and just as worth the journey as a trip to Machu Picchu itself.

 Traveling Soon?
 Here is a list of our favourite travel providers and accessories to help get you ready for your upcoming trip!